alefram/leetcode/README.md

 # algorithms
-study of algorithms and data structures
+This repository includes some exercises of algorithms and data structures in python

+## Resources